logikon-ai/awesome-deliberative-prompting/README.md

 - 🎓 LLMs may produce "encoded reasoning" that's unintelligable to humans, which may nullify any XAI gains from deliberative prompting.
 "Preventing Language Models From Hiding Their Reasoning."
 2023-10-27. [[>paper](https://arxiv.org/abs/2310.18512)]
 - 🎓 LLMs judge and decide in function of available arguments (reason-responsiveness), but are more strongly influenced by fallacious and deceptive reasons as compared to sound ones.
 "How susceptible are LLMs to Logical Fallacies?"
 2023-08-18. [[>paper](https://arxiv.org/abs/2308.09853)]
 - 🎓 Incorrect reasoning improves answer accuracy (nearly) as much as correct one.
 "Invalid Logic, Equivalent Gains: The Bizarreness of Reasoning in Language Model Prompting."
 2023-07-20. [[>paper](https://arxiv.org/abs/2307.10573)]
-- 🎓 Zeroshot CoT reasoning in sensitive domains increases a LLM’s likelihood to produce harmful or undesirable output.
-"On Second Thought, Let’s Not Think Step by Step!
+- 🎓 Zeroshot CoT reasoning in sensitive domains increases a LLM's likelihood to produce harmful or undesirable output.
+"On Second Thought, Let's Not Think Step by Step!
 Bias and Toxicity in Zero-Shot Reasoning."
 2023-06-23. [[>paper](https://arxiv.org/abs/2212.08061)]
 - 🎓 LLMs may systematically fabricate erroneous CoT rationales for wrong answers, NYU/Anthropic team finds.
 "Language Models Don't Always Say What They Think: Unfaithful Explanations in Chain-of-Thought Prompting."
 2023-05-07. [[>paper](https://arxiv.org/abs/2305.04388)]
 - 🎓 LLMs' practical deliberation is not robust, but easily let astray by re-wording scenarios.
 "Despite 'super-human' performance, current LLMs are unsuited for decisions about ethics and safety" 2022-12-13. [[>paper](https://arxiv.org/abs/2212.06295)]